qlcchain/qlcchain.github.io/docs/api/rpc/pov.md

   - `addresses`: addresses of representatives
 - **Returns**:
   - `repStats`: statistics of all representatives
+  - `repCount`: the count of all representatives that can get rewards
+  - `totalBlockNum`: the number of blocks that have been checked
+  - `totalPeriod`: the number of periods that have been checked
+  - `totalRewardAmount`: the total gas that all reps can share
+  - `latestBlockHeight`: the latest pov height
   - `mainBlockNum`: the total number of blocks that the reps can get rewards
+  - `mainOnlinePeriod`: the total number of periods that the reps is on line
   - `mainRewardAmount`: the total gas that the reps can get
   - `stableBlockNum`: the total number of blocks that can be claimed now
+  - `stableOnlinePeriod`: the total number of periods that the reps can claim the rewards
   - `stableRewardAmount`: the total gas that can be claimed now
+  - `lastOnlineTime`: the last on line time of the reps
+  - `lastOnlineHeight`: the last pov height that the reps were on line
+  - `isOnline`: if the reps is on line now
 - **Example**:

 ::: demo